Organic trees are least damaging to the planet, expert says

 In the bewilderingly complex consumer world, it can sometimes be hard to see the woods for the trees when picking the prickly centerpiece of the festive season.

 Should you choose a fir, pine or a spruce?
 Or perhaps it’s time to try a plastic tree?
 Buyers have become far more eco-conscious about where their Christmas trees come from and what happens to them come the new year.

-Real trees that still have their roots and can be potted, brought inside for the Christmas period, have a negligible carbon footprint.
+Real trees that still have their roots have a negligible carbon footprint.
+They can be potted, brought inside for the Christmas period and then replanted.

-estimate that a two-meter tall tree that doesn't have roots has a carbon footprint of between 3.5 kg CO2e (carbon dioxide equivalent) and 16 kg CO2e depending on whether it is incinerated -- which is less polluting -- or finds its way to landfill.
+Britain’s Carbon Trust estimate that a two-meter tall tree that doesn’t have roots has a carbon footprint of between 3.5 kg CO2e (carbon dioxide equivalent) and 16 kg CO2e depending on whether it is incinerated – which is less polluting – or finds its way to a landfill.

-The picture for plastic trees isn't so rosy -- the Carbon Trust estimate a carbon footprint of around 40 kg CO2e for a two-meter tree -- but the beauty is that it can be reused.
+The picture for plastic trees isn’t so rosy.
+The Carbon Trust estimates a carbon footprint of around 40 kg CO2e for a two-meter tree, but its beauty is that it can be reused.

 Jami Warner, executive director of ACTA reiterates Neuberg’s advice.

 “Quality artificial trees are very easy to break down and very easy to store,” Warner says.
 “If you take good care of it you can use it season after season or you can donate it to a good cause.”

 Organic trees make up only a small percentage of the total trees sold.

 In the US, consumers spend an average of around $75 on a real tree, with organic varieties tending to cost a little more.
 But for Neuberg it’s probably the most ecologically sound choice.